 9. As many snacks as possible

 You can’t have too many snacks.
 There is no such thing.
 I would say this is the #2 essential for traveling with toddlers.
 It’s that important!
-What we like to do is pack a few of their favorite snacks from home to get us through the flight and the first couple of days.
+We like to pack a few of their favorite snacks from home to get us through the flight and the first couple of days.
 Then we find a grocery store and let them choose a couple snacks!
-They’re fun, new and chosen by them which naturally makes them even better.
+They’re fun, new, and chosen by them which naturally makes them even better.
 And if your toddler is anything like mine, they eat ALL DAY LONG.
 Snack after snack after snack.
 Feeding them is usually the best way to keep them happy and quiet, so I’m all for it!

 For Entertainment Purposes

 10. Tablet & Good headphones